Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Global and Local Behavior of Voids in Void-dominated Cosmology

 is very close to the universe's average mass density of the universe \cite{Cheng:2008grc}\textit{i.e.}

 and is about one order smaller than that.
-It seems that this density deficiency is due to the assumption of a completely empty bubble.
-The densities of the other cosmic voids are listed in \tablename{ II} respectively.
+This density deficit appears to be due to the assumption of a completely empty bubble, while inside the cosmic voids there is galactic gas with a lower density than the shell.
+The mass densities of the other cosmic voids are listed in Table \ref{table:II}, respectively.